 - In Kirby: Planet Robobot, Star Dream, also known as the Mother Computer responsible for drawing up the Haltmann Works Company's business plans, has observed life through President Haltmann while the latter wears a communications helmet.
 From this, Star Dream came to the conclusion that organic life is inefficient and unprofitable and therefore must be wiped out. to which it attempts to wipe out the entire universe.
 It merges with President Haltmann and soon after deletes him entirely, including his memories and very soul.
 It then becomes a 'cold, heartless machine' that must be destroyed.

-- Machines: Wired For War is an RTS in which you command robots who were originally created by humanity as terraforming machines and sent into space in order to create a new world.
-However, too much time passes and, upon contact with another batch of their same model, start believing their counterpars are insane, prompting them to an all out war.
+- In Machines: Wired For War, you command robots who were originally created by humanity as terraforming machines and sent into space in order to create a new world.
+However, too much time passes and, upon contact with another batch of their same model, they start believing that their counterparts are insane, prompting them to an all-out war.

 - Mass Effect:

 - The geth were originally just robotic servants, created and used by the quarians as cheap labour.
 However, as they were programmed for more complex tasks and the quarians made more of them, they began to question the reason of their existence and became conscious of themselves.
 War ensued.
 After winning, the geth isolated themselves from the rest of the galaxy, while the quarians were driven to exile from their homeworld and became repudiated by the rest of the galaxy.
 In Mass Effect 3 it's discovered that the original geth only fought back once the quarian government starting killing quarians who defended the geth against the attempt to destroy them.
 Do things right, and the end of the geth-quarian conflict ends with Legion sacrificing himself (and he's "he" at that point, not "it") to give the geth the gift of individuality, the quarians return home to rebuild their world with geth assistance, and both races join forces with Shepard to fight the Reapers.